fxdgear/es_docker/python-client/README.markdown

 ## Setup

-First you need to clone 3 repositories.
+First you need to clone 3 repositories into this (the direcetory that this README is in) directory.

 1. git@github.com:elastic/elasticsearch.git
 2. git@github.com:elastic/elasticsearch-py.git